zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 “Dealings” has to do with conversations – or “inter actions,” we would also say – between one person and another.
 So, if you have “an tagonistic dealings” with, say, the landlord, you have had a lot of disagreeme nts and arguments in the past.
 We would use this expression, “antagonistic d ealings,” when we are talking about a work situation or a business situation like  this.

-Monty is afraid the landlord is going to “jack up t he rent.”
+Monty is afraid the landlord is going to “jack up the rent.”
 “To jack (jack) up” is a two-word phrasal verb meaning to increase, but to i ncrease dramatically – to increase something a lot.
 If the landlord jacks up your rent, he or she increases it by a significant amount.
 You were paying $500 a mon th, and now you’re going to pay a thousand dollars a month.
 That would be jacki ng up your rent a lot, significantly.
-The “rent” here, as a noun, refers t o the money that you pay every month or every year to lease the property.
+The “rent” here, as a noun, refers to the money that you pay every month or every year to lease the property.

 “To be forced out” is a phrasal verb meaning to hav e to leave somewhere even though you want to stay.
 If a landlord forces out a  person renting from him, he’s making that person leave even though the person doe sn’t want to leave.
 The person who rents from a landlord, by the way, is ca lled a “tenant” (tenant).
 You will come across that word in a second.